-Just over 3 years ago, precisely in 2018, most of the big tech firms including the likes of Facebook, Twitter, Microsoft, and Google came together to launch what they called the open-source Data Transfer Project (DTP).
+Just over 3 years ago, in 2018, most big tech firms, including the likes of Facebook, Twitter, Microsoft, and Google, came together to launch what they called the open-source Data Transfer Project (DTP).
 DTP was primarily aimed at making data transfer across services and platforms as seamless as possible for customers.

-In line with the project, Facebook announced TYI (Transfer Your Information) – a tool that allows for easy export of posts, notes, and even media contents to other platforms of one’s choosing.
+Facebook announced TYI (Transfer Your Information) in line with the project.
+This tool allows for the easy export of posts, notes, and even media contents to other platforms of one’s choosing.
 Now, however, Facebook has revamped TYI, adding several new features and increasing the number of destinations for data transfer.

-Another thing that has been introduced is that now, there is more transparency as regards displaying the status of each transfer.
-What this simply implies is that, should a transfer fail for whatever reason, it is now easier to retry such transfers.
+Another thing that has been introduced is that now, there is more transparency regarding displaying each transfer’s status.
+This simply implies that, should a transfer fail for whatever reason, it is now easier to retry such transfers.
 Also, one can now initiate multiple transfers to the same destination, even simultaneously.
-More filters have also been added, hence a more granular control for users over whatever data transfer they want to make.
+More filters have also been added, giving users a more granular control over whatever data transfer they want.

 One very interesting point that Facebook has made so far, however, is that although they are currently working with developers and other firms to add new destinations into which safe and secure data transfers can be made, they are also actively working hand in hand with government agencies and relevant regulatory authorities to carry out some investigations.
 The investigation is all about finding who exactly is to bear the responsibility for data in transit.